U.S. businesses avoiding Lumber Liquidators amid safety allegations

-CHICAGO, March 13 (Reuters) - A U.S. home improvement association and several individual contractors said on Friday they would recommend customers avoid Lumber Liquidators Holdings Inc, highlighting the widening fallout from allegations about the safety of its flooring.
+CHICAGO (Reuters) - A U.S. home improvement association and several individual contractors said on Friday they would recommend customers avoid Lumber Liquidators Holdings Inc (LL.N), highlighting the widening fallout from allegations about the safety of its flooring.

 Earlier on Friday at least three brokerages cut their price targets on the retailer, helping trigger a 15.3 percent fall in its stock to $30.55.